ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

     An OpenStack RC file contains the environment variables required by the client tools to establish a connection with the cloud provider, such as the authentication URL, user name, password and region name.
 For more information on how to download, create or source an OpenStack RC file, please refer to `Set environment variables using the OpenStack RC file <https://docs.openstack.org/user-guide/common/cli_set_environment_variables_using_openstack_rc.html>`_.

-You can confirm the file has been successfully sourced by running a simple command, such as `nova list` and ensuring it return no errors.
+You can confirm the file has been successfully sourced by running a simple command, such as `nova list` and ensuring it returns no errors.

 .. note::